 So far weve only visited the issue of calculating appropriate pay.
 No discussion of compensation packages would be considered complete if we didnt include self-employment tax reimbursement for ordained staff, retirement plans, health plans, insurance plans, or reimbursement of business expenses.

 If business expenses are reimbursed to your paid staff under an Accountable Reimbursement Plan, the IRS considers such payments as non-taxable to the employee.
 If your church doesnt have such a plan, those payments are considered taxable income.
+It used to be that employees could deduct a portion of their unreimbursed employee business expenses on their federal income tax form.
+But as of January 2018 that deduction is no longer available due to new tax law passed in 2017.
 Contact us if you need an Accountable Reimbursement Plan.
 While were on the topic of reimbursing business expenses, please understand that the IRS requires that these reimbursements be in addition to an employees compensation.
 For example, lets say that a pastor visits several different hospitals over the course of a year and at the federal mileage rate would be eligible to received $3,000 next year in reimbursements for business miles driven.
 The church could not legally allocate $3,000 of his or her budgeted salary for mileage.
 Instead it must reimburse mileage and other expenses in addition to his or her budgeted salary.

 While regular employees withholding for Social Security and income taxes is handled much like for any other business and is relatively straightforward, its less so for ordained staff members.
 The IRS considers ordained clergy to be employees for income tax purposes but self-employed for Social Security taxes.
 While an employer pays one half of an employees Social Security taxes and the employee pays the remaining half, a self-employed person has to pay both halves.
 But like they say on those late-night TV adstheres more!
 Some ordained clergy have legally opted out of participating in Social Security altogether.
 For those folks, neither they nor their churches pay any Social Security taxes on their behalf.